 – Materials: ten different objects found in nature like pine cone, burr, maple leaf, oak leaf, granite rock, sand stone, birch bark, etc. or ten ropes tied with different knots and lashings

 – Method: Troop divides into two equal teams, and each count off so that every Scout on both teams have a number.
 Each team faces each other, 15 feet from a center line, in order, with “Number 1’s” on each team’s left.
 The leader gives the name of each object.
-He then calls out the name of one object and a number.
-The Scout with that number on each team runs to the center, tries to pick up the object named and race back to his line without being tagged by the other Scout.
+They then call out the name of one object and a number.
+The Scout with that number on each team runs to the center, tries to pick up the object named and race back to their line without being tagged by the other Scout.
 The object is then returned to the center and the leader calls another number.

 Back to top of page